walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 		- import your data sets
 		- import your trained model
 		- run a matching algorithm on the data
+	- *Future Walker*: don't think I need to add endpoints.
+Probably already in a good place as far as this goes using the Matcher class as is.
 - Might make sense to just make a separate branch on GitHub for the library as I should probably remove the training code from it but still want everything version controlled
 - Tentatively using [this medium article](https://medium.com/analytics-vidhya/how-to-create-a-python-library-7d5aea80cc3f) as a guide, all below steps use this guide
 - created new git branch `wh/convert-to-library`